MobileRobots/libPowerballArm/README.md

 Powerball/CanOPEN-based arm interface, in the future.
 Notices of changes or updates will be made at <http://robots.mobilerobotts.com>, the aria-users mailing list, and/or at <http://github.com/MobileRobots/libPowerballArm>.

+The Boost thread and system development libraries are requited to build.
+Boost-system is required at runtime.
+To install these on Ubuntu or Debian to build,

+    sudo apt-get install libboost-thread-dev libboost-system-dev

+To build or rebuild the library and example programs, use make:

+    make

 To enable some debugging output in the canopen library edit `src/ipa_canopen_core.cpp` and change the definition of the `DEBUG` symbol to `true`, then rebuild.